In this guide to wire brushed wood floors you’ll see the pros and cons, wood floor types, and tips for how to clean and wire brush hardwood flooring.

 You can adjust the depth of the texture from light to heavy, where the light shows a small amount of texture while heavy means having a more prominent exposed surface.

-Wire Brushed Flooring Pros And Cons
+Brushed Finish Flooring Pros and Cons

 Like any wood finish, owners should consider the pros and cons of wired brush flooring before deciding on this textured look.